ppy/osu-wiki/wiki/Tournaments/NSATT/NATT_2018/en.md

 1. Only Players with a **United States, Canadian, or Mexican flag on their account are allowed** to register in this tournament.
 2. Group Stage matches are seeded based on global rank at time of registration submission.
 3. NATT will have a Group Stage followed by a knock-out double elimination structure with a loser bracket.
-4. NATT matches will be 1v1 Taiko in team style format with a point given to the highest score achieved in the Score V2 system.
+4. NATT matches will be 1v1 Taiko in team style format with a point given to the highest score achieved in the ScoreV2 system.
 5. The win conditions for each stage are as follows.
    - In **Group Stage**, it is Bo5: First to win 3 maps wins.
    - In **Round of 16**, it is Bo7: First to 4 maps wins.
    - In **Quarterfinals and Semifinals**, it is Bo9: First to win 5 maps wins.
    - In **Finals and Grand Finals**, it is Bo11: First to win 6 maps wins.
-6. Score V2 will be used.
+6. ScoreV2 will be used.
 7. Map pools will contain 5 No Mod (3+2 EX), 2 HD, 2 HR, 2 DT, 3 FM and 1 Tiebreaker.
 8. Players must have at least 1 mod activated during the Free Mod pool.
 9. You are allowed 1 map ban per match, this does not include the Tie-breaker.